 The Board of Authority is constituted under the Country Fire Authority Act 1958.
-It is ultimately responsible for CFA's overall performance and compliance with legislation and best practice.
+It is responsible for CFA's overall performance and compliance with legislation and governance.

 The Board is accountable to the Minister for Emergency Services.